Seantavius Jones

-Seantavius Jones (born August 9, 1992) is an American football wide receiver for the Jefes de Ciudad Juárez of the Liga de Fútbol Americano Profesional (LFA).
+Seantavius Jones (born August 9, 1992) is an American professional football wide receiver for the Jefes de Ciudad Juárez of the Liga de Fútbol Americano Profesional (LFA).
 Before that he was a member of the Ottawa Redblacks, of the Canadian Football League (CFL).
 He was signed by the New Orleans Saints as an undrafted free agent in 2014.
-He played college football at Valdosta State.
+He played college football for the Valdosta State Blazers.
 Jones has been a member of teams in six different football leagues: NFL, AAF, XFL, ELF, CFL and LFA.

 Professional career

 New Orleans Saints

 On May 12, 2014, Jones was signed as an undrafted free agent by the New Orleans Saints.
 On August 30, 2014, he was waived by the Saints and signed to the practice squad two days later.
 On December 11, 2014, he was promoted to the active roster from the practice squad.

 On September 5, 2015, Jones was cut by the Saints, but was signed to the team's practice squad the next day.
 On September 12, 2015, he was promoted to the active roster and was active for the 2015 opener against the Arizona Cardinals.
 On September 14, 2015, he was released by the Saints, but was re-signed to the practice squad two days later.
 On December 24, 2015, the Saints promoted Jones to the 53-man roster.
 On February 8, 2016, he was cut by the Saints.